 Regular rental inspections: property inspections allow you to keep track of general wear and tear of the property, and schedule maintenance as required.
 Rental inspections will also ensure your Perth rental property is getting a thorough clean on a regular basis whilst giving you the opportunity to check if any damage has occurred.

 Get insured: having a full coverage insurance policy is essential for any Perth rental properties.
 Make sure to check the fine print to ensure you have malicious damage insurance as part of your current policy.

 Appointing a Perth property manager is a great way to keep track of your Perth rental property.
-The property management team at Rentwest can perform regular rental inspections and property reports to ensure your property is properly maintained.
+The property management team at Rentwest Solutions can perform regular rental inspections and property reports to ensure your property is properly maintained.
 In the case of malicious damage to property, the team can assist in the proper legal proceedings and eviction processes for the offending tenants.
-If you’d like more information on our Perth property management solutions, visit the Rentwest website or contact us on email@example.com or call us on 08 9314 9888.
+If you’d like more information on our Perth property management solutions, visit the Rentwest Solutions website or contact us on firstname.lastname@example.org or call us on 08 9314 9888.